JuliaML/MLDatasets.jl/README.md

 The [MNIST](http://yann.lecun.com/exdb/mnist/) dataset consists of 60000 28x28 images of handwritten digits.

 ### PTBLM
-The PTBLM dataset consists of Penn Treebank sentences for language modeling.
+The PTBLM dataset consists of Penn Treebank sentences for language modeling from [tomsercu/lstm](https://github.com/tomsercu/lstm).
 The vocaburary is limited to 10000.
 The unknown word is replaced with `<unk>`.